-- The Indigo revolt in Nadia district of Bengal in 1859 and was led by Digambar Biswas and Bishnu Biswas who organised the peasants to resist the force of planter’s lathiyals (armed retainers).
+- The Indigo revolt in Nadia district of Bengal in 1859 and was led by Digambar Biswas and Bishnu Biswas who organized the peasants to resist the force of planter’s lathiyals (armed retainers).

-- The Government thereby was forced to appoint a committee ‘Indigo Commission’ which was to look into the corrupt practices related with this system.
+- The Government thereby was forced to appoint a committee ‘Indigo Commission’ which was to look into the corrupt practices related to this system.

 The Kheda Satyagraha (1918)

 - As a result of severe drought in Khera District, Gujarat Sabha, consisting the peasants, submitted petitions to the higher authorities of the province requesting the suspension of the revenue assessment for the year 1919.

 - However, the government refused to reduce land revenue and insisted on its full collection.